nav

 | (empty) | No hide, no class.
 Other features (is-current tracking, indicators, section classes) still work. |

-hide | CSS-translate the nav up off-screen when the user scrolls down (only past the global ~50px scroll-started threshold), slides it back in when they scroll up. |
+hide | Translate the nav up off-screen when the user scrolls down (only past the global ~50px scroll-started threshold), slide it back in when they scroll up. |

 change | Add is-scrolled to the nav once scrollY > 100.
 Useful for shrinking padding or changing background. |